 Many of our associates at our key manufacturing locations and bottling plants are covered by collective bargaining agreements.
 While we generally have been able to renegotiate collective bargaining agreements on satisfactory terms when they expire and regard our relations with associates and their representatives as generally satisfactory, negotiations in the current environment remain challenging, as the Company must have competitive cost structures in each market while meeting the compensation and benefits needs of our associates.
 If we are unable to renew collective bargaining agreements on satisfactory terms, our labor costs could increase, which could affect our profit margins.
 In addition, many of our bottling partners' employees are represented by labor unions.
-Strikes, work stoppages or other forms of labor unrest at any of our major manufacturing facilities or at our or our major bottlers' plants could impair our ability to supply concentrates and syrups to our bottling partners or our bottlers' ability to supply finished beverages to customers, which could reduce our net operating revenues and could expose us to customer claims.
+Strikes, work stoppages or other forms of labor unrest at any of our major manufacturing facilities or at our or our major bottlers' plants could impair our ability to supply finished beverages to customers, which could reduce our net operating revenues and could expose us to customer claims.